rakhimov/scram/doc/coding_standards.rst

 ---

 #.
 Performance profiling with Gprof, Valgrind_, and ``perf``
 #.
-Code coverage check with Gcov_ and reporting with Coveralls_
+Code coverage check with Gcov_ and reporting with Codecov_
 #.
 Memory management bugs and leaks with Valgrind_
 #.
 Static code analysis with Coverity_ and CppCheck_
 #.
 Cyclomatic complexity analysis with Lizard_